frehelfer/Calculadora-IRPF-MEI/README.md

 If the Taxable Profit is greater than R$ 28.559,70 the individual business owner have to declare and pay the personal annual tax return.

 There is a message in the result container that changes according to the result.

+I used javascript to capture, work with the data and show it to the user automatically.

 ## About CS50